 Like a good James Bond cocktail, you want your content to be shaken, not stirred.
 Change things up!
 Use different vocabulary, avoid repetition.
 If you’ve already harped on about a topic in one paragraph, harp on about another in the next.

-Our best friend when we’re writing – and this probably goes for a lot of other copywriters out there, too – is the thesaurus.
+Our best friend when we’re website copywriting – and this probably goes for a lot of other writers out there, too – is the thesaurus.
 Need a different word?
 Look it up!

 Just make sure that when you’re switching out words here, there and everywhere, your sentences are still making sense.
 If you don’t know what a word means, Google it!
 If it doesn’t fit, scrap it.